 The YP Foundation supports and partners with a range of youth activists and youth led organizations.
-In 2009-2011, we are proud to support the work of the following organizations:
+Over the years, we have been proud to support and partner with the following initiatives:

 – Faith Gonsalves, 22 years Founder, Music Basti